rpominov/basic-signals/README.md

 ### `get`

 Must return the current value of the signal.
+Calling `get` must have no side effects, for instance it must not affect observers or change the current value.

 ### `observe`